 Description

 Visual Art 4 months From Process to Realisation: Group or individual project where students choose to work from one of the range of given themes to develop their ideas and create a realised work.
-During a maximum of four months with support/guidance from teacher Jan 22nd- March 27th 2021
+During a maximum of four months with support/guidance from teacher Jan-March 2nd Year

 Home Economics 8-10 weeks Creative Textiles: This is an individual project.
 Students will produce evidence of the application of the design brief process to one of the following options: Make a creative textile item for an individual or the home or recycle or upcycle a creative textile for an individual or the home.
-Jan 4th – March 12th 2021
+Jan-March 2nd Year

 Geography.
 3 weeks Geography in the news: Structured inquiry through a response to a recent geographical event(s).
 Response to a media source.
 Response may be presented in a wide range of formats.
 At the end of a three week period students will report on their inquiry, based on a recent media source, relating to a geographical event.
-Jan 18th – Feb 5th 2021
+Jan-March 2nd Year

 History 3 weeks The Past in my Place: Display which can be completed by a group, pair or individual.